Shineaki/devblog/docs/blog/posts/rogue_part_1.md

 ![Rouge Part 3 started](../images/rogue_part_3_1.png)

-Aaaand the first (very simple) dungeon room generating function is implemented!
+And the first (very simple) dungeon room generating function is implemented!

 ![alt text](../images/rogue_part_3_2.png)

-## Part 4 - Field of view

-tbd.
+To be honest I don't really like the generated layouts (too many paths, paths are overlapping, paths running along the side of the rooms), so I will try to come up with a different one after I finished the complete tutorial.

+---
+I continue this journey in [Part Two!](rogue_part_2.md)